 We see that the parallel computation method based on GPU greatly improves the reconstruction speed.
 However, the computer or server performance is redundant in general.
-Multitask parallel computing which is basically the concurrent execution of many computations using many processors can be done on the basis of GPUaccelerated to reconstruct multiple sets of data simultaneously.
-In a multitask parallel computing scheme, the memory request and the computation tasks of GPU for a computation assignment can be spread on multiple processors as shown in figure 3.9.
-The control center assigns multiple data to different processors, and each processor calls different GPU computing resources to complete reconstruction independently.
-In this way of multitask parallel computing and storage, the computation load and storage are assigned among the processors, and the computation assignment is maximally parallelized since each processor can run the assigned task independently without communicating with other processors.
+Multitask parallel computing which is basically the concurrent execution of many computations using many processors can be done on the basis of GPU-accelerated to reconstruct multiple sets of data simultaneously.
+In a multitask parallel computing scheme, the memory request and the computation tasks of GPU for a computation assignment can be spread on multiple processors, and each processor calls different GPU computing resources to complete reconstruction independently.
+In this way of multitask parallel computing and storage, the computation load and storage are assigned among the processor, and the computation assignment is maximally parallelized since each processor can run the assigned task independently without communicating with other processors.
 In addition, this method can be used to build data processing centers to reconstruct the data uploaded by multiple users at the same time.